donceykong/BRAR/README.md

 A. Coundown clock and timer for game modes (chaser will become faster over time, item values will be worth less over time, too).

-B. As robot grabs items, then an animation will happen.

 B. Scoreboard (using txt file).

 C. While a redesign of the robot's legs has been completed, the arm will need more work.
 Also, the gripper will likely be larger, so that it will better appear to "clamp" items.